exonum/exonum-doc/src/get-started/first-java-service.md

 To keep a registry of vehicles indexed by their IDs, we will use a `ProofMap` index with `String` keys and `Vehicle` values, named `vehicles`.
+The `ProofMap` ensures that the data is the same on each node in the network.
 We will expose our index through a factory method — a method that will create a new `ProofMap`.
 Use `access.getProofMap` method to create the `vehicles` index: